MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nn-iads-iadsuser.md

 req.lib:
 req.dll: Activeds.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IADsUser
+ - iads/IADsUser
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Activeds.dll
 api_name:
  - IADsUser
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IADsUser interface

 ## -description

 The <b>IADsUser</b> interface is a dual interface that inherits from  <a href="https://docs.microsoft.com/windows/desktop/api/iads/nn-iads-iads">IADs</a>.
 It is designed to represent and manage an end-user account on a network.
 Call the methods of this interface to access and manipulate end-user account data.
 Such data includes names of the user, telephone numbers, job title, and so on.
 This interface supports features for determining the group association of the user, and for setting or changing the password.